gnairooze/SimpleHooks/README.md

 ### Components

-Simple-Hooks contains 2 components:
+Simple-Hooks contains 3 components:

 1. Web API to trigger events.
 You need to host it under web server that support dot net 8.0 (IIS, Apache2, Nginx ...)
-2. Console Application to run in a scheduler (windows task scheduler or cron demon).
+2. Console Application to run in a scheduler (windows task scheduler or cron demon). you can make multiple instances of it to run in parallel. every instance should have a unique group id. group id is an integer number set in the `appsettings.json` file. iit should not exceed the max groups set in the app options table.
+3. dotNET Standard 2.0 library to trigger events from any .NET project.

 ---